Kyle Yandle

 I would rather be deaf than she be blind to his absolution—his blatant thievery of our childhood, that irrational hatred of herself that won’t grant us this freedom, this one chance to make a better life for ourselves.

+Might be better homeless than in this mess.
+I might still be a kid, but I ain’t that fucking stupid.
 You only get one chance in each moment—probably best to take it instead of his hands, his dick inside you again.
 Why, Mama?
 Why?
+Let him release that hate somewhere else.
+It’s not necessary for you to keep suffering.

 Grass may not always be greener, but it sure is better off brown than being dead.
 Springtime comes around every year.
 You can’t enjoy the weather if the storm takes you.
+You gotta make a choice.

 We hide in the bedroom closet like it’s gonna make something better, like we couldn’t be found.
 My little brother’s breathing hard beside me, clutching his toy car like it could drive us both out of here.